wmeints/.dotfiles/README.md

 3. Start neovim from the terminal with the command `nvim`
 4. Run the command: `:PackerSync` and close neovim with `:q`

+**Please note** You may have to run `:PackerSync` multiple times to get rid of all the errors.
+Treesitter can be a pain sometimes

 After performing these steps, make sure you restart neovim to get the latest settings.

 ### Oh-my-posh configuration